DigiPie/evantay.com/user/pages/01.home/_about/about.md

 I am an [IMDA](https://www.imda.gov.sg) scholar (bond-free) who has received numerous academic and leadership awards.
 I was awarded the Colours Award for my contributions to the NUS recreational sports scene as the [President of the NUS Inline Skating Club](https://www.instagram.com/nusskating/?hl=en).

-I believes social growth is just as important as academic development.
+I believe social growth is just as important as academic development.
 As a [CS1010: Programming Methodology](https://nusmods.com/modules/CS1010/programming-methodology) tutor, I conducted weekly 2-hour tutorial sessions for 14 students.
 As the current [Deputy Head of Technology of NUS's Google Developer Student Club](https://sites.google.com/view/dscnus/), I oversee the execution of technical events organised by the club.

 In my free time, I take online courses (such as [HarvardX's Data Science: R Basics](https://www.edx.org/course/data-science-r-basics)), practice Vinyasa yoga and train for endurance running.